fl101/awardfares-blog/_posts/2023-05-23-aadvantage-best-redemptions-2023.md

     * Free snacks and drinks
     * Priority boarding

 When searching on AwardFares, both Main Cabin (Basic Economy) and Main Cabin Extra are displayed as **Economy**, so make sure to check the award ticket detailed condition on American Airlines' website before confirming the booking.

 If you are flying on partner airlines, then the cabin classes are different and you might need to check the partner airline's website.
 When booking an AAdvantage award on partner airlines (British Airways, Iberia, Cathay Pacific, etc.) the cabins will be First, Business and Economy.

-## Also Read.
+## Read More

 Check out our ultimate guide on [**How To Find AAdvantage Awards Using AwardFares**](https://blog.awardfares.com/aadvantage-guide/).